 Section 1 of the Roads (Scotland) Act 1984 and the Roads (Northern Ireland) Order 1993, Article 8 make similar provisions.

-There is, however, no definition of 'reasonable', often making it too hard for injured parties to establish whether the local authority has failed in its duty, and too easy for local authorities to defend themselves successfully.
+Yet there is no definition of 'reasonable', often making it too hard for injured parties to establish whether the council has failed in its duty, and too easy for councils to defend themselves successfully.